Thank you for your interest in attending our Annual General Meeting (AGM)!

 How can I ask questions about or speak to motions?

 All members are welcome to speak or ask questions at the meeting.
-If you wish to speak, please send an ‘x’ in the chat to James Coccola (or Kari Michaels), the chair, and he will add you to the speakers list and call upon you when it is your turn to speak.
+If you wish to speak, please send an ‘x’ in the chat to the chair and they will add you to the speakers list and call upon you when it is your turn to speak.
 Once motions are open for discussion, you may speak or ask questions about that motion; any questions or comments must be specifically about that motion.
 Each speaker (aside from the mover of the motion) has one opportunity to speak to each motion.

 What is a point of order?